 Why This Matters

-The controversy surrounding the use of Radiohead's song 'Let Down' in a video by Immigration and Customs Enforcement (ICE) highlights the ongoing debate over the role of music in politics and the power of artists to shape public discourse.
-This incident has sparked a heated discussion about the ethics of using music in propaganda and the potential consequences for artists who have their work used in such a manner.
-The issue is particularly relevant given the current polarized climate and the increasing use of music in political campaigns.
+The controversy surrounding the use of Radiohead's song 'Let Down' in a video by Immigration and Customs Enforcement (ICE) highlights the ongoing debate over the intersection of music, politics, and immigration policy.
+This incident has sparked a heated discussion about the agency's tactics and the role of music in shaping public perception.
+The issue has significant implications for the way government agencies use copyrighted materials.

 In Week 10 2026, Crime & Justice accounted for 26 related article(s), with International setting the broader headline context.
 Coverage of Crime & Justice decreased by 116 article(s) versus the prior week, but remained material in the weekly agenda.